CSCfi/Kielipankki-utilities/docs/howto_data_storage.md

 Agreements should be stored in IDA as well as on the HFST server, under data/corpora/agreements/'shortname'/.
-Additionally, it was agreed on starting using the contracts register of the University of Helsinki, to make the contracts accessible for the university administration and also because the system allows for some metadata to be added to the contracts (details will be added later).
+Additionally, it was agreed on starting using the contracts register of the University of Helsinki, to make the contracts accessible for the university administration and also because the system allows for some metadata to be added to the contracts.
+For details on how to archive signed agreements, please see [docs: archive signed agreements](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_archive_signed_agreements.md).